nonblocking/mashroom/packages/plugin-packages/mashroom-docs-static/docs/mashroom_documentation.md

 A plugin definition consists of two parts:

- 1. A plugin definition element in _package.json_ of the npm module
+ 1. A plugin definition element, either in _package.json_ or a separate _mashroom.json_ file
  2. A loader script (bootstrap)

 A _package.json_ with a _Mashroom Server_ plugin definition looks like this: